 It is important that all potential applicants for the Human Services and Substance Abuse Treatment Programs understand the admissions process.
 Please review carefully the information regarding minimum requirements and other pertinent information.
+The applicant must:

-- Complete an application (if not currently enrolled).
+- 1. Complete an application (if not currently enrolled).
 Designate Human Services Substance Abuse AAS Degree (A4538E) as the program of interest.
-If you are a current student, see Admissions to complete a change of major form if you wish to apply to the program. - Be a high school graduate or have earned a high school equivalency diploma (GED).
+If you are a current student, see Admissions to complete a change of major form if you wish to apply to the program. - 2.
+Be a high school graduate or have earned a high school equivalency diploma (GED).
 Exception: current high school students - 3.
 Submit official copies of all transcripts (high school and college).
 Transcripts must be sent directly from the institution.
 It is the responsibility of the applicant to ensure that all necessary records are sent to the College Admissions Office. - 4.
-Have a cumulative grade point average of 2.5 or higher on a 4.0 scale on the most recent academic transcript. - Meet the Southwestern Community College placement requirements.
+Have a cumulative grade point average of 2.5 or higher on a 4.0 scale on the most recent academic transcript. - 5.
+Meet the Southwestern Community College placement requirements.
 This may be met by one of the following: - a.
 High school GPA of 2.8 or higher within the past 10 years - b.
 High school GPA of 2.2-2.79 within the past 10 years: student will be eligible for admission after successful completion of ENG 111 and the corresponding corequisite.
-This is a required corequisite for the program. - High school GPA of below 2.2 within the past 10 years: Student will be eligible for admission after completion of required transition English and math courses. - d.
-High school graduation prior to the past 10 years: student will be eligible for admission after successful completion of the RISE placement test or the required transition English and math courses. - Complete a writing sample and email to l_clancy@southwesterncc.edu, prior to interview with Program Director.
-To obtain the topic for writing sample, email l_clancy@southwesterncc.edu - Complete the Gordon Personal Profile Inventory (\$25 fee) through the testing center prior to the interview with the Program Director. - Complete interview with the program coordinator.
-Interviewed applicants who have not been assigned a space in the program will be placed on a waiting list.
-Should space become available, the next applicant on the list will be contacted for admission to the program. - 9.
+This is a required corequisite for the program. - c.
+High school GPA of below 2.2 within the past 10 years: Student will be eligible for admission after completion of required transition English and math courses. - d.
+High school graduation prior to the past 10 years: student will be eligible for admission after successful completion of the RISE placement test or the required transition English and math courses. - 6.
+Complete a writing sample and email to l_clancy@southwesterncc.edu, prior to interview with Program Director.
+To obtain the topic for writing sample, email l_clancy@southwesterncc.edu - 7.
+Complete the Gordon Personal Profile Inventory (\$25 fee) through the testing center. - 8.
 All candidates need to complete their interviews with the Program Director. - a.
-Fall 2019 prior to May 15, 2019.
-An email will be sent by May 18, 2019 confirming admission to the program. - b.
-Spring 2010 prior to December 13, 2019.
-An email will be sent by December 18, 2019 confirming admission to the program.
+Fall 2020 Semester prior to April 1, 2020 or until slots are full.
+An email will be sent by December 10, 2020 confirming admission to the program. - b.
+Spring 2021 Semester prior to November 1, 2020 or until slots are full.
+An email will be sent by December 10, 2020 confirming admission to the program.